check-spelling/check-spelling-docs/Feature:-Area-dictionaries.md

 # Area dictionaries

-## Proposal
+## Basic implementation

-Allow users to just pull in [streetsidesoftware/cspell-dicts](https://github.com/streetsidesoftware/cspell-dicts/tree/master/dictionaries/).
+You can pull in any public url that has a flat list of words.

-This will be much easier than doing the work of building/maintaining them.
+By default, you can easily pull in dictionaries from [streetsidesoftware/cspell-dicts](https://github.com/streetsidesoftware/cspell-dicts/tree/master/dictionaries/).

 Implemented in `prerelease` as: